durden/nikeplus/README.md

 The purpose of this project is to export your
 [nike plus](http://nikeplus.nike.com/plus/) data to CSV format.

+## Install

+- Install package with the standard `pip` workflow:
+    - git clone repositiory
+    - cd into repository
+    - pip install .

+Now you should have a top-level script called `nikeplus`.
+Run `nikeplus -h` to verify install worked properly.

 ## Usage

-1. Update the ACCESS_TOKEN variable in export.py to your own API key, which you can get by logging into the
+1. The only requirement for this script is the NikePlus API access token.
+You can get your token by logging into the
    [Nike developer site](https://developer.nike.com/login/) with your Nike+ account credentials.
-2. Run `python export.py` to print your Nike+ data in CSV format to the screen.
-    - You can easily pipe this to a file for persistent storage: `python export.py | nike_plus_backup.csv`
+2. You can pass your token via the command-line `-t` option or store it in your home directory in a file called `.nikeplus_access_token` that will be read automatically when the script executes.